ssant96/haas_new_adapter/Agent Config Files/ReadMe.md

 Lastly, this step is important for the agent to work.
-Since ‘cppagent-1.8.0.3’ folder and ‘Tormach’ folder are both in one folder (‘Documents’), the configuration should be the following:
+Since ‘cppagent-1.8.0.3’ folder and ‘Agent Config Files’ folder are both in one folder (‘Documents’), the configuration should be the following: